Testing Local Honey for Lead, Mercury, Cadmium, and Arsenic

 Tamara Rubin is a multiple-federal-award-winning independent advocate for childhood Lead poisoning prevention and consumer goods safety, and a documentary filmmaker.
 She is also a mother of Lead-poisoned children (two of her four sons were acutely Lead-poisoned in 2005).

 A “spacer graphic” like the one above can be found in each of our articles that include the Lead Safe Mama, LLC Lab-Tested Safer Choices List.
 The graphic differs depending on which version of the list is below it.
-The Teddy Bear with Heart graphic above is our newest spacer for the February 2026 update of this Lab-Tested Safer Choices List.
+The Leprechaun with Shamrock graphic above (with the pink border) is our newest spacer for the March 2026 update of this Lab-Tested Safer Choices List.
 If the graphic is different when you see this list in any article (a pumpkin, sun, leaf, rainbow, flower, turkey, Christmas ornament, or shamrock), that means it is an earlier version of the Lab-Tested Safer Choices List.

 While the date of the list, as it was last updated, is included in the text below it, we also wanted to introduce the visual tool that we use to identify the latest version of our lab-tested safer choices list.
 Lead Safe Mama team members strive to update the list with the current spacer graphic on all older articles, indicating that the most recent list of safer choices is below.
 However, they may not have had a chance to update every copy yet.
 Please be patient!
 Thank you.

-Below is an expanding list of products (foods, supplements, cosmetics, and personal care items including sunscreens and toothpaste) that tested “non-detect” for Lead, Mercury, Cadmium, and Arsenic through independent, third-party, community-funded laboratory testing coordinated by Lead Safe Mama, LLC — an Oregon-based small business with a unique community-collaborative business model and a focus on consumer goods safety and childhood Lead poisoning prevention.
+Below is an expanding list of products (foods, supplements, cosmetics, and personal care items, including sunscreens and toothpaste) for which the lab reports showed “non-detect” for Lead, Mercury, Cadmium, and Arsenic with independent, third-party, community-funded laboratory testing coordinated by Lead Safe Mama, LLC (an Oregon-based small business with a unique community-collaborative business model and a focus on consumer goods safety and childhood Lead poisoning prevention).

-The following 113 product examples clearly demonstrate that companies can manufacture safer choices, at least from the perspective of heavy metal contamination.
+• These 120 product examples below clearly demonstrate that companies can manufacture safer choices (at least from the perspective of concerns for heavy metals contamination).

-The limits of detection (low-threshold of detection) for each metal are noted in the individual lab reports.
-To find the full original lab report for any product, type the brand or product name into the search bar at the top of any page on Lead Safe Mama dot com and scroll down to the bottom of the related article.
+• The limits of detection (low-threshold of detection) for each of the metals tested are noted in the lab report for each specific product.
+To see the full, original lab report for any of these products, type the brand or product name into the search bar at the top of any page on Lead Safe Mama dot com and scroll down to the bottom of the related article.
 The original lab report can always be found at the very bottom of each related article.
-Most published lab reports are also linked on our lab testing landing page, which is updated most weeks and worth bookmarking for the latest results.
+Most of our published lab reports are also linked here, on our lab testing landing page.

-Products on our “Lab-Tested Safer Choices” list are retested periodically — annually when possible, or more frequently as funding permits.
+Products on our “Lab-Tested Safer Choices” list are retested periodically (annually if possible, or more frequently, as funding permits).
 If a product no longer tests clean (non-detect for all, or safe-by-all standards) with a second round of lab analysis, it is removed from the list.
-If you have questions about any product removed from this list, please use the search bar at the top of the page to find more information, including its most recent test results.
+If you have questions about a product that was removed from this list, please use the search bar at the top of the page to see more on that product, including its most recent test results.
 Products previously on this list that have since been removed are also noted at the very bottom (three products currently fall in that category).

 Lab-Tested Safer Choices List

-We are working on updating this list with the newly identified products this week!
+We are working on updating this list this week.

 INDEX — See Product Categories Below